 Every Executor or Administrator can instruct a solicitor of their choice to assist them with the estate administration and the legal fees are settled by the deceased’s estate.

-Contact our Inheritance & Welfare Team about your Wills & Probate issue
+Contact our Inheritance & Welfare team about how our Wills & Probate Solicitors can help you.

 Please call 0800 916 9055, or email firstname.lastname@example.org.
 Our Inheritance & Welfare team operate across the country and can offer immediate and accessible representation anywhere in the UK.